Must Know Tips for your first african safari

 • Typhoid

-• Ensure your routine vaccines are up to date
+• Plus, make sure your routine shots are up to date.

 Landscape view of lake manyara